Environmental Education Programs

 The refuge offers fun, free and educational programs designed for children five to 14 years of age.
 A written curriculum exists, a portion of which correlates with state education standards.
 Classrooms, home school, nature clubs, boy and girl scout troops and any child with an interest in nature are encouraged to participate in the exciting hands-on activities offered free of charge!
 Programs Include:

-Bridges to Birding at Balcones -- Fun activities that focus on birds, birding and bird conservation (approximately 4 hours in length)
+Bridges to Birding - Fun activities that focus on birds, birding and bird conservation (approximately 4 hours in length)

 Flying Wild -- Very interactive and engaging conservation activities that highlight birds, including playing charades to bird Olympics to bird frisbee.
 This is a great opportunity for Girl and Boy Scout Troops to earn their badges.
 Limited schedule so please contact the park ranger for details (approximately 4 hours in length)

-Pollinator Power -- Pollinators play an important role in nature.
+Pollinators -- Pollinators play an important role in nature.
 Find out what they do and how they help you! (approximately 4 hours in length) (Simple directions for making solitary bee nest boxes here)

 Some programs are designed for classrooms and others are open to all children with an interest.
-Call 512-339-9432 x 70 or via email at Cindy_Fronk@fws.gov to learn more about these fun, FREE programs!
+Call Cindy Fronk at 512-339-9432 x 70 or via email at Cindy_Fronk@fws.gov to learn more about these fun, FREE programs!

 SPECIAL EVENTS Visit the Calendar of Events page or go to www.friendsofbalcones.org to find out the details on fun, educational events offered at the refuge.

-CONTACT For more details on the environmental education programs offered, call 512-339-9432 or email the Outdoor Recreation Planner at email@example.com.
+CONTACT For more details on the environmental education programs offered, call 512-339-9432 x 70 or via email at Cindy_Fronk@fws.gov.